1956 Our Legacy

 "Create for others."

-Jack Pierson owned and served as Chairman of the Board of Preco, LLC. for 40 years from 1976 to 2016.
+Jack Pierson owned and served as Chairman of the Board of Preco, Inc. for 40 years from 1976 to 2016.
 Jack's thoughtfulness toward other people, philosophical beliefs, creativity and strong work ethic shaped his personal and professional life.
 He challenged and inspired the people around him at all levels.

 Jack earned his Bachelor of Science degree in engineering in 1953 from Princeton University.
 He served in Naval Intelligence at the Pentagon after graduating from Officer Candidate School in the top 2% of his class.
 After his naval service, Jack earned his MBA from Harvard University.
 In 1958 Jack returned to the Kansas City area to work in the family business, the Vendo Company, the world's largest manufacturer of vending machines.
 He went on to build Preco into the modern technology company that it is today, manufacturing sophisticated industrial and laser technology machinery.